morganholland/secondBrain/README-frontend.md

-# Writing Bot Frontend
+# Briefly Frontend

-A simple web interface for the Writing Bot that analyzes text based on proven writing principles from multiple classic guides.
+A simple web interface for Briefly that analyzes text based on proven writing principles from multiple classic guides.

 ## Features